Dan-Vizor/Helldivers-2-stratagem-practice/README.md

 To exit the game press CTRL+C

 ## Note
-Currently requires root access to run due to using the 'keyboard' Python module.
+Currently requires root access on Linux to run due to using the 'keyboard' Python module.
 Will be fixed in a future update.